Taral Wayne: Career

 During the 1990s Taral focused more on comic book work.
 His major achievement was the furry comic title Tales of Beatrix Farmer (aka Beatrix) (Mu Press and Vision Comics).
 Created by Steve Gallacci, the stories were a collaborative effort—drawn by Taral, co-written by creator and artist.
 They tell the story of Beatrix, an ordinary rabbit-girl who is wounded in a drive-by shooting.
 She is rescued by omnipotent alien beings (visible only to her), who ensure her future safety by wrapping her in a metallic suit that confers invulnerability.
 She soon discovers that it also renders her completely "safe" from bodily needs—food, drink, sleep, sex, touch, taste, or smell.
 Forced into the role of superhero for hire, Beatrix yearns to be ordinary again or at least have the option of removing the suit when desired.

 Due to generally poor sales in the entire comics industry at the time of the Marvel Comics bankruptcy, the series was dropped after only a few issues.
 Thereafter the artist contributed short pieces to other comics as time and inclination permitted.
 Taral also created many back covers for Gremlin Trouble, a comic published by AB Pixilations.

-Significant work he has done within the SF genre includes the illustration of Rudy Rucker's novel Spaceland (Tor, 2002), restoration of Vaughn Bodé art appearing in fanzines for Rare & Well Done Bode, research and illustration for John Robert Colombo's book Years of Light (Hounslow Press, 1982).
-He has also made contributions to The Fantasy Showcase Tarot Deck (Bruce Pelz, 1980) and Tank Vixens Card Game (United Publications, 2004).
+Significant work he did within the SF genre includes the illustration of Rudy Rucker's novel Spaceland (Tor, 2002), restoration of Vaughn Bodé art appearing in fanzines for Rare & Well Done Bode, research and illustration for John Robert Colombo's book Years of Light (Hounslow Press, 1982).
+He also made contributions to The Fantasy Showcase Tarot Deck (Bruce Pelz, 1980) and Tank Vixens Card Game (United Publications, 2004).

-In addition to his art, Taral has sold a small number of articles and short stories, worked on TV and cartoon presentations, produced several CDs of art and fan writing, sold tee-shirts, and even designed a postal cancellation for the 1978 Worldcon.
-The bulk of Taral's career, though, has been the creation of art for private commissions, numbering more than 3,000 inked, coloured, or penciled works to date.
-He is currently working on private commissions and developing his writing as "retirement" looms.
+In addition to his art, Taral sold a small number of articles and short stories, worked on TV and cartoon presentations, produced several CDs of art and fan writing, sold tee-shirts, and even designed a postal cancellation for the 1978 Worldcon.
+The bulk of Taral's career, though, was the creation of art for private commissions, numbering more than 3,000 inked, coloured, or penciled works.

-Taral currently resides in the Parkdale district of Toronto.
-While still possessing close ties to science fiction fandom, he is rather an outsider in the comics community.
+Taral resided in the Parkdale district of Toronto.
+While still possessing close ties to science fiction fandom, he was rather an outsider in the comics community.
 In early 2017 he suffered a stroke, from which he subsequently began a slow recovery.
+He died at his home on July 31, 2024, at the age of 72.